huangwei-pku/huangwei-pku.github.io/research.md

 **Economic Policy Uncertainty, Health Status, and Mortality.** with Xiaoyan Lei and Miao Yu, Revision Requested at *Social Science & Medicine*.

-**Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China** with Yuqi Ta and Boxian Wang.
+**Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China.** with Yuqi Ta and Boxian Wang.
 Revision Requested at *Journal of Development Economics*.

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
 Revision Requested at *Journal of Public Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit.

+**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
+(Under Review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.